a16z/jolt/book/src/how/r1cs_constraints.md

     7. `if_update_rd_with_lookup_output`: 1 if the lookup output is to be stored in `rd` at the end of the step.
     8. `sign_imm_flag`: used in load/store and branch instructions where the instruction is added as constraints.
     9. `is_concat`: indicates whether the instruction performs a concat-type lookup.
-* Subtable flags: these are the unary bits used to indicate which lookup subtable is queried by this instruction.
-There are as many per step as the number of unique subtables in Jolt, which is 19.
+* Instruction flags: these are the unary bits used to indicate instruction is executed at a given step.
+There are as many per step as the number of unique instruction lookup tables in Jolt, which is 19.

 #### Constraint system

-The constraints for a CPU step are detailed in the `get_jolt_matrices()` function in the `r1cs/constraints` module.
+The constraints for a CPU step are detailed in the `get_jolt_matrices()` function in [`constraints.rs`](../../../jolt-core/src/r1cs/constraints.rs).

 ### Reusing commitments